vegaprotocol/specs/protocol/0013-ACCT-accounts.md

 ### Network treasury

-- It is possible to deposit funds from Ethereum directly into the network treasury account by specifying the `0` address and appropriate account type. (<a name="0013-ACCT-026" href="#0013-ACCT-026">0013-ACCT-026</a>)
-- It is possible to transfer funds from a Vega general account to the network treasury account by specifying the `0` address and appropriate account type. (<a name="0013-ACCT-027" href="#0013-ACCT-027">0013-ACCT-027</a>)
+- It is possible to transfer funds from a Vega general account to the network treasury account by specifying the `0` address and appropriate account type. (<a name="0013-ACCT-026" href="#0013-ACCT-026">0013-ACCT-026</a>)

 ### Global rewards account

-- It is possible to deposit funds from Ethereum directly into the global rewards account by specifying the `0` address and appropriate account type. (<a name="0013-ACCT-028" href="#0013-ACCT-028">0013-ACCT-028</a>)
+- It is possible to deposit funds from Ethereum directly into the global rewards account by specifying the `0` Vega address. (<a name="0013-ACCT-027" href="#0013-ACCT-027">0013-ACCT-027</a>)
-- It is possible to transfer funds from a Vega general account to the global rewards account by specifying the `0` address and appropriate account type. (<a name="0013-ACCT-029" href="#0013-ACCT-029">0013-ACCT-029</a>)
+- It is possible to transfer funds from a Vega general account to the global rewards account by specifying the `0` address and appropriate account type. (<a name="0013-ACCT-028" href="#0013-ACCT-028">0013-ACCT-028</a>)